Linaro/lava/doc/v2/development-intro.rst

     $ git review

 #.
-If successful, you will get a link to a review.
+If successful, you will get a link to a review with the ``lava-team``
-#.
-Login to gerrit and add the ``lava-team`` as reviewers.
+   already added as reviewers.

 #.
 The unit tests will automatically start and you will be notified by email
    of the results and a link to the output which is useful if the tests fail.

-.. seealso:: :ref:`development_workflow` for detailed information.
+.. seealso:: :ref:`development_workflow` for detailed information on running the unit tests and other static code analysis tools before submitting the review.

 Contributing via your distribution
 ----------------------------------